YenWenWang/RADTE-DTL/README.md

 ![](logo/logo_radte_large.svg)

+# this is a fork to add gene transfers into RADTE
+# UNDER CONSTRUCTIOn!

 ## Overview
 **R**econciliation-**A**ssisted **D**ivergence **T**ime **E**stimation (**RADTE** / [rædˈti:](http://ipa-reader.xyz/?text=r%C3%A6d%CB%88ti:&voice=Salli)) is a method to date gene trees with the aid of dated species trees.
 This program can handle a rooted gene tree containing duplication/loss events.